Week 21 (Jan. 12 - 16)

 Week 21 Homework Problems:

-2. Isobaric expansion of ideal gas: An ideal gas is enclosed in a cylinder with a movable piston on top.
+1. Isobaric (constant pressure) expansion of ideal gas: An ideal gas is enclosed in a cylinder with a movable piston on top.
 The piston has a mass of 8000 g and an area of 5.0 sq. cm.
 It is free to slide up and down, keeping the pressure of the gas constant.
 How much work is done as the temperature of 0.20 mol of gas is raised from 20 to 300 deg.
 C?

 General College Physics